Ninedeadeyes/15-mini-python-games-tutorial-series/README.md

 <details>
 <summary><strong> Game Guide </strong></summary>

 01)	Dice with Death = Simple dice game with death, you win you live.
 You lose, your soul is his.
-This is a very basic game using USER-DEFINED, IN BUILT functions, VARIABLES and IF STATEMENTS
+This is a very basic game using USER-DEFINED, BUILT IN functions, VARIABLES and IF STATEMENTS

 02)	Hacker= Goal of the game is to hack into Robert's account.
-The more attempts, the more clues it provide.
+The more attempts, the more clues it provides.
 Implement the use of INPUT function, VARIABLES, WHILE loop, BREAK statement and IF ELSE STATEMENTS.

-03)	The lord, the hunter and the fox= alternative to Rock,Paper,Scissors.
+03)	The lord, the hunter and the fox= alternative to Rock, Paper, Scissors.
 Using LIST data type and IF,ELIF and ELSE STATEMENTS.

 04)	Dungeon Hack = an adventure simulation game.
 You need to pick a band of adventurers and complete a dungeon run.
 Depending on the combination of adventurers it will dictate the outcome of the dungeon run.
 Using FOR LOOP.